I'm currently writing my PhD dissertation, and procrastinating by heavily customising my LaTeX environment.

 1. To typeset the book: latex thesis.tex

-2. To typeset a single chapter: latex introduction/introduction.tex
+2. To typeset a single chapter: cd introduction/ then latex introduction.tex

 3. Definitions for everywhere: thesis.sty